How efficient is the wood you burn on your stove? – Which? News

-With the temperature turning colder and debates around the pollution wood stoves can create ongoing, a new scheme has been launched to help stove owners buy the best wood fuel for their stoves.
+With the temperature turning colder and ongoing debates around the pollution wood stoves can create, a new scheme has been launched to help stove owners buy the best wood fuel for their stoves.

 If you already own a stove, you’ll probably know that it’s recommended you only burn dry logs, not wet ones.
 But how do you know whether the logs you’re buying really contain as little moisture as it says on the packaging?